R1k91/CommunityEvents/README.md

 - Global Power Platform 2023 Milan - Houston we have a P...over BI Report
 - Data Saturday #31 Pordenone - Table Distribution in Dedicated Pool: That is not "a simple table"
 - Global Azure 2023 Torino - Table Distribution in Dedicated Pool: That is not "a simple table"
+- SQL Start 2023 - Houston we have a P...over BI Report
 ## 2022
 - dataMinds User Group 202202 - On-Premises Data Gateway monitoring strategy, why do I care?
 - Data Saturday #20 Pordenone - Working in the (Azure Data) Factory the right way!